 tashatuvango - Fotolia

-There are a number of issues organizations commonly face when backing up to the cloud.
+There are two major issues organizations commonly face when backing up to the cloud: cost and connection.

 One of the major cloud backup problems involves underestimating the impact and cost of backing up on-premises data to the cloud.
 In many cases, organizations create data at a rate that far exceeds what could realistically be backed up to the cloud given the amount of internet bandwidth that is available.
 Deduplication and other data reduction technologies can help with this issue, but bandwidth limitations will always exist.

 Speaking of bandwidth limitations, the backup process must not be disruptive to other aspects of the business.
 Some broadband internet providers do not handle uploads very well.
 A provider may cap the total amount of data that can be uploaded within a given month or limit upload speeds in a way that makes them far slower than the provider's download speeds.
 Similarly, with some services, routine internet usage may slow to a crawl when a large upload is in progress.
 Although these cloud backup problems tend not to affect the enterprise as much, smaller organizations are often surprised by the impact that backing up to the cloud has on their internet service.

 Organizations that are just getting started with cloud backups often underestimate the cost.
 Traditional, on-premises backups tend to have easily identifiable costs.
 An organization may, for example, have costs associated with backup media and with backup software licenses.
 These costs are fixed and relatively predictable.
 Conversely, cloud backup problems can come in the form of widely varying costs that often increase steadily over time.